ga4gh/data-security/AAI/AAIConnectProfile.md

             2. MUST check `iss` attribute to ensure a trusted Broker has generated the token.

-                1. If evaluating an Embedded Token, trust MUST be established based on the signer of the Embedded Token itself.
+                1. If evaluating Visa, trust MUST be established based on the signer of the Visa itself.
 In Claim Clearinghouses participating in open federation, the Claim Clearinghouse does not necessarily have to trust the Broker that includes Visas within another token in order to use